 As part of Approach 1, the Master Plan identifies how each individual project is expected to proceed through the environmental assessment process.
-In some cases, this will involve following phases 3, 4 and/or 5 as shown in Figure 1.3.
+In some cases, this will involve following phases 3, 4 and/or 5 as shown in Figure 1.4.
+Schedule B and C projects will undergo project-specific environmental assessments to fulfil the municipal class environmental assessment consultation and documentation requirements.
+All schedule B projects will require filing of the Project File Report for public review.
+All Schedule C projects will fulfil phases 3 and 4 of the Class Environmental Assessment process prior to filing an Environmental Study Report for public review.
 This is discussed in more detail in Section 7.1 on implementation.